oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

 **10. RMAN backup strategy.**

+   There is no existing RMAN backup strategy for the source database that we have configured in this lab , so this can be ignored.

+   However if your source database has existing RMAN backups then follow below procedure.

    To preserve the source database Recovery Time Objective (RTO) and Recovery Point Objective (RPO) during the migration, the existing RMAN backup strategy should be maintained.

    During the migration a dual backup strategy will be in place; the existing backup strategy and the strategy used by Zero Downtime Migration.